rswilkens/aclpub2-Tutorial/README.md

 This guide has been created to provide ACL Conferences and Workshops organisers with the instructions to follow to generate proceedings in aclpub2 format.

 ## Which reviewing platform is you conference/workshop using?
 - OpenReview.
-This guide is for you, we will explain you how to generate the proceedings automatically from OpenReview.
+This guide is for you, we will explain you how to use the provided tool to generate the proceedings automatically from OpenReview.
 - EasyChair.
 We will explain you how to generate the proceedings manually.
 - SoftConf.
 Please follow the [ACLPUB instructions](https://github.com/acl-org/acl-pub/blob/gh-pages/aclpub-start.md).

-## Setup
+## Proceedings format and structure

+## How to test the tool to generate your proceedings
+Now that you know the expected structure of the proceedings and... you can proceed testing the tool to automatically generate the proceedings.
+First of all, follow the Setup procedures.
+You can then test...

-### Install python dependencies.
+### Setup: Install python dependencies.

 ```
 python -m pip install -r requirements.txt
 ```

-### Install Java
+### Setup: Install Java

 Java is required to use the [pax](https://ctan.org/pkg/pax?lang=en) latex library, which is responsible for extracting and reinserting PDF links.
 Visit the [Java website](https://www.java.com/) for instructions on how to install.

-### Install `pdflatex` and associated dependencies.
+### Setup: Install `pdflatex` and associated dependencies.

 #### Ubuntu/Debian